cs0320-f25/typescript-csv-supremeronin/README.md

         Acceptance Criteria:
          - Empty cells are parsed as empty strings or null.
          - Rows with missing columns fill missing values with null or empty string.
-         - Extra columns are either ignored or included with a generic key.
+         - Extra columns are either ignored or included with some sort of generic key.